greg-raven/grus/_posts/2012-01-23-the-truly-dismal-state-of-the-union.md

 So, America, that is the State of Your Union.
 But remember, Mr. Obama had not one thing to do with it.
 So don't blame him when you go to the polls.
 Blame everyone else, especially yourself.

-• Joseph Curl covered the White House and politics for a decade for The Washington Times.
-He can be reached at jcurl@washingtontimes.com.

-© Copyright 2012 The Washington Times, LLC.
-Click here for reprint permission.
+Source: Joseph Curl --- [The Washington Times](https://www.washingtontimes.com/news/2012/jan/22/curl-the-truly-dismal-state-of-the-union/?page=all#pagebreak), Sunday, January 22, 2012